Visiting Monte Albán (Zapotec Ruins) in Oaxaca City

 Do you need a guide for Monte Alban?

-Not technically, but I would highly suggest it if you wish to learn about the history and significance of this complex and put meaning to what you’re seeing in front of you.
-Just note that whether with a guide or without one, it will take around 2–3 hours to visit Monte Albán.
+You don’t technically need a guide for Monte Alban, but I would highly suggest it if you wish to learn about the history and significance of this complex and put meaning to what you’re seeing in front of you.

 You can read more below for an overview of Monte Albán’s history, phases, and pyramids.